-There will be a take-home final exam, six in-class "half-hourly" quizzes (including a skills quiz), and two 5-7 page (12-point font Times New Roman font, double-spaced, 1" margins, paginated) "think piece" papers.
-The first paper will be due in class on Thursday, March 4th.
-The second paper is due in class on Thursday, April 22nd.
+There will be a take-home final exam, a midterm exam, five in-class "half-hourly" quizzes, an ungraded skills quiz, and two 5-7 page (12-point font Times New Roman font, double-spaced, 1" margins, paginated, using Chicago or APA-style footnotes) "think piece" papers.
+The first paper will be due in class on Wednesday, October 9th.
+The second paper is due in class on Wednesday, November 13th.
 The schedule for the six in-class quizzes is noted in the lecture schedule.
-The take-home final exam will be handed out in class on Thursday, April 29th and it must be turned in to my office in MHRA 2111 no later than 3 p.m. on Thursday, May 6th.
+The final comprehensive quiz will be given in class only on Monday, November 25th.
 Attendance at all lecture and discussion sections is expected.
 Attendance will be recorded for each class meeting.
 Missing more than five classes will have an adverse impact on the participation portion of the final grade.
 Moreover, the completion of all required written assignments is necessary for a passing grade.